tmazeika/Color/README.md

-Colour
+Color
 ======

-A minimalistic colour picker.
+A minimalistic color picker.